-You should see the battery level for any Bluetooth device supported by macOS macOS has can read the battery level of popular Bluetooth devices such as AirPods, Magic Mouse, Magic Keyboard, and many common headphones and third-party input devices.
-Some devices report the battery level in a different way that doesn't show up in the Bluetooth pane of System Preferences even though iOS (which supports more devices than macOS) may be able to show it.
-Currently, if System Preferences doesn't show the battery level, ToothFairy won't, either.
-If you have such a device, please contact us1 and let us know which device are you using.
+You should see the battery level for any Bluetooth device that's fully supported by macOS macOS can read the battery level of popular Bluetooth devices such as AirPods, Magic Mouse, Magic Keyboard, and many common third-party audio and input devices.

+Some devices report the battery level in a different way that doesn't show up even though iOS (which supports more devices than macOS) may be able to show it:

+- All devices that show the battery level in System Preferences ▷ Bluetooth on macOS 12 or earlier should also show the battery level in ToothFairy.
+(System Settings ▷ Bluetooth on macOS 13 works differently and is not as reliable an indicator of support.) - Most devices that show the battery level in the Bluetooth menu on macOS 11 and macOS 12 will also show the battery level in ToothFairy. - If the macOS Bluetooth menu does not show the battery level, ToothFairy won't, either. - In rare cases, macOS will show the battery level, but the Select button when trying to add the device to a third-party app such as ToothFairy may be disabled.
+In this case, you can add the device manually, however the device's name and battery level may or may not be available to ToothFairy.

+If you have an unsupported device, please contact us1 and let us know which device are you using.
 We may add direct support for popular devices in a future version of ToothFairy.